scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

         saveWeatherData(data.time, data.temperature)
     })

-    // Since we're only consuming input, we want to end our sequence when it finishes await events.once(input, 'end')
+    // Since we're only consuming input, we want to end our Sequence when it finishes await events.once(input, 'end')
 }
 ```